 Our multidisciplinary team of lung cancer specialists is dedicated to supporting you and your family before, during and after your treatment.
-Led by Cleveland Lewis, M.D., Medical Director Lung Cancer Disease Management Team, our skilled, multidisciplinary team provides specialized care in early detection, diagnosis, treatment of lung cancer ensuring you receive the most advanced treatment in a timely manner.
+Led by Cleveland Lewis, M.D., our skilled, multidisciplinary team provides specialized care in early detection, diagnosis, thoracic surgery, and treatment of lung cancer ensuring you receive the most advanced treatment in a timely manner.

 We treat patients with various types of lung malignancies including: